coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 This draft offers a specification for 4D URLs & navigation, to link 3D scenes and text together with- or without a network-connection.<br>
 The specification promotes spatial addressibility, sharing, navigation, query-ing and tagging interactive (text)objects across for (XR) Browsers.<br>
-XR Fragments allows us to enrich existing dataformats, by recursive use of existing proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment) and BibTeX notation.<br>
+XR Fragments allows us to enrich existing dataformats, by recursive use of existing proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment) and BibTags notation.<br>

 > Almost every idea in this document is demonstrated at [https://xrfragment.org](https://xrfragment.org)